MinotiMondal/MyMoviesApp/README.md

 ### Prerequisites
 - Flutter SDK (latest stable version)
-- Android Studio, VS Code, or any preferred IDE
+- Android Studio, VS Code, Xocode or any preferred IDE
 - An emulator or a physical device for testing

 ### Setup